danriedl/engular/adev/src/content/guide/components/anatomy-of-components.md

 export class ProfilePhoto { }
 </docs-code>

 By default, a component's styles only affect elements defined in that component's template.
-See [Styling Components](guide/components/styling) for details on Angular's approach to styling.
+See [Styling Components](guide/components/styling) for details on Engular's approach to styling.

 You can alternatively choose to write your template and styles in separate files: